AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md

 ### Data source

-You can you control which data source and items or positions within that data source correspond to a visualization.
+You can control which data source and items or positions within that data source correspond to a visualization.
 See [Manage data sources](t-sync-visualization.md) for more information.

 ### Settings